Tim Robinson

-Tim Robinson (born May 23, 1981) is an American comedian, actor, writer, and producer.
-Robinson first became known as a writer and performer on the NBC sketch comedy series Saturday Night Live from 2012 to 2014, before gaining wider recognition as the co-creator, co-writer, and star of the comedy series Detroiters (2017–2018) and I Think You Should Leave with Tim Robinson (2019–present).
+Tim Robinson (born May 23, 1981) is an American comedian, actor, and screenwriter.
+He first became known as a writer and performer on Saturday Night Live (2012–2016) before gaining wider recognition as the co-creator, co-writer, and star of the comedy series Detroiters (2017–2018), I Think You Should Leave with Tim Robinson (2019–2023) and The Chair Company (2025).
+He also starred in the A24 comedy film Friendship (2024).

 Early life

-Robinson was born in Detroit on May 23, 1981, the son of a mother who worked for Chrysler and a father who worked in construction.
-His parents divorced, after which he said he "kind of grew up with two dads", one of whom was Jewish and celebrated Hanukkah with him.
-He was raised in the nearby towns of Clarkston and Waterford, graduating from Clarkston High School in 2000.
+Robinson was born in Detroit, Michigan, on May 23, 1981, the son of a mother who worked for Chrysler and a father who worked in construction.
+He is of Italian, English and Polish descent.
+He grew up in suburban Waterford Township, graduating from Clarkston High School in 2000.
+His parents divorced when he was a child, and he has said that he "kind of grew up with two dads" because his stepfather was Jewish and celebrated Hanukkah with him.
 He saw a live Second City comedy performance in Chicago as a teenager, and soon began taking weekend improv classes at its Detroit branch.
-While pursuing a comedy career, he supported himself with jobs such as working in a toy store and teaching improv classes.
+While pursuing a comedy career, he supported himself by working in a toy store and teaching improv classes.